 Another interesting feature of the Venus is that it would learn how to drive by monitoring each of its drivers.
 It would thus adapt its driving style depending on who is sitting in the driver’s seat.
 Driverless systems are already learning how to drive by sharing data online.
 I think that the next step consists of customizing the driving experience by teaching your car how you would like it to drive.
 The Venus would actually listen to you and adapt on the fly.

 What it’s used for

 I think that the ‘cyclist-friendly’ concept could probably be implemented by all car manufacturers within 1-2 years.
 The cost to implement it would be low and it would save lives and reduce injuries worldwide.

 Teaching your car to drive would probably be a popular feature too, since we all drive differently and some of us like to criticize when we are not behind the wheel (!)
 Sometimes just a few adjustments can make all the difference when adopting a new technology, and if driverless cars can adapt their driving to please their owners, I think people will accept them much faster.

-The Venus concept was designed by Ashish Thulkar, an industrial designer from Bangalore, India.
+The 3-D renderings of the concept were created by Ashish Thulkar, an industrial designer from Bangalore, India.
 Ashish graduated with a master’s degree in design in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Escatek concept to reduce wait time at airports and the Mozeca urban transportation system.